thegetty/ambers/readme.md

 The essay is formatted in Markdown and uses figures and footnotes shortcodes.

 *Issues:*
-*Not sure of the syntax for anchor links to the tables.
+*Not sure about the syntax for anchor links to tables.
 [Is this a good reference?](https://docs.microsoft.com/en-us/vsts/collaborate/Markdown-guidance#anchor-links)*

 ### Figures